 - Greater sustainability as fewer new-wood resources are required to meet maintenance demands

-Reliable resource: Borate wood protection from U.S. Borax
+Reliable resource: Borate wood protection products

 Just as railway companies count on the reliability of their crosstie producers, those producers count on the reliability and consistency of the borates they use to protect and preserve their ties.